Quoeiza/dungextract/GDD.md

 1. **Enter:** Player joins automatic matchmaking, or a specific room via a 4-character code.
 Host starts the game.
 2. **Crawl:** Player navigates a grid tile-based, procedurally generated dungeon, fighting monsters and finding loot/resources.
-3. **PvP:** Player encounters other live players and engage in combat.
+3. **PvP:** Player encounters other live players and avoid or engage in combat.
 4. **Death/Monster Mechanic:** Eliminated players respawn as one of the maps monsters to attack the remaining survivors.
 The monsters will be rewarded for player damage and kills.
 5. **Extract:** Remaining players must reach an extraction zone before the dungeon collapses or the timer runs out.
 6. **Progress:** Successful extraction secures loot, which contributes to persistent player progression (e.g., new starting gear).